leny/pwendok/README.md

 ## pwendok/setup

 Commands to run after a fresh install.
+**Note:** the following list (and the whole content of this *repo*) is useful for me, but feel free to dig into it, I hope some of my tools can help you too!

 1. Configure sys prefs & Finder prefs
 2. Install all the fonts from the NAS.